ARTICLE 1. BAFA defines three levels of healthcare practitioner:

 b.
 The referee (or the senior official present who shall act as the referee in the appointed referee's absence) shall delay the start of the game until three or more officials are present.
 If three or more officials are present at the scheduled kickoff time then the game shall proceed, even if more officials are expected to arrive shortly thereafter.
 Officials who arrive late shall be assimilated into the crew at the referee's discretion.

 c.
-If fewer than three officials are available, persons who meet the minimum officiating requirement (as defined in Rule 13-9-6-d) (attending the game as spectators or in another capacity) may be appointed officials with the agreement of the referee and the head coach (or his designated representative) of each team.
+If fewer than three officials are available, persons who meet the minimum officiating requirement (as defined in Rule 13-8-6-e) (attending the game as spectators or in another capacity) may be appointed officials with the agreement of the referee and the head coach (or their designated representative) of each team.

 d.
 If one or more officials become incapacitated and the size of the crew drops below three then the referee (or senior official if the referee is incapacitated) shall suspend the game.